OpenNebula/website/content/getting_started/try_opennebula/opennebula_on-prem_with_onepoc_iso/deploy_opennebula_onprem_with_poc_iso.md

 ## Frontend configuration

 Once the installation is finished in the frontend, no network card will be configured, so an access with the console must be provided.
-It will look like the following
+It will look like the following (the colours and the font may vary)

 ```bash